ObjectVision/LUISA-BEES/doc/readme_installation.txt

 The Notepad ++ editor can be downloaded from: https://notepad-plus-plus.org.

 8. Install and open GeoDMS
-File>Open Configuration File> (go to Luisetta folder) select StatusQuo.dms Tools>Options>General settings> see screenShotTools_Options_inGeoDMS.png in this folder (adjust paths according to where you have your LocalData and JrcBox client synched - that is the SourceData
+File>Open Configuration File> (go to LUISA-BEES folder) select StatusQuo.dms Tools>Options>General settings> see screenShotTools_Options_inGeoDMS.png in this folder (adjust paths according to where you have your LocalData and JrcBox client synched - that is the SourceData

-After installing the editor, import the language definition files from "GeoDMS/dev/res/\NotePadPlusPlus" (User Name: guest, Password: guest)
+After installing the editor, import the language definition files from "%ProgramFiles%\ObjectVision\GeoDmsxxx\GeoDMS/dev/res/\NotePadPlusPlus" (User Name: guest, Password: guest)
 with the menu option language > define your language > import.

 For working with this editor, the GeoDMSGUI setting for Tools > Options > General Settings > DMS Editor should be: